NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`eps-averaging?` [`boolean`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-If `true` (the default), then subpixel averaging is used when initializing the dielectric function (see the [reference](License_and_Copyright.md#referencing)).
+If `true` (the default), then subpixel averaging is used when initializing the dielectric function.
+See the [reference publication](License_and_Copyright.md#referencing).
 The input variables `subpixel-maxeval` (default 100000) and `subpixel-tol` (default 1.0e-4) specify the maximum number of function evaluations and the integration tolerance for subpixel averaging.
 Increasing/decreasing these, respectively, will cause a more accurate but slower computation of the average ε with diminishing returns for the actual FDTD error.

 **`force-complex-fields?` [`boolean`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;